emanDayem/ImageProcessingAPI/README.md

     - Returns 404 Not Found error with message "The image not found" if the image invalid and not exists.

     - `curl http://127.0.0.1:3000/images?filename={fileName}&width={width}`
-    - Returns the resized image file by the provided width and the height equal to the width.
+    - Returns the resized image file by the provided width and the height equal to the width (w x w).
     - Returns 400 Bad request error with message "width must be a number" if the width is not number.
+    - Returns 400 Bad request error with message "width must be greater than 0" if the width is less than or equal 0.

     - `curl http://127.0.0.1:3000/images?filename={fileName}&height={height}`
-    - Returns the resized image file by the provided height and the width equal to the height.
+    - Returns the resized image file by the provided height and the width equal to the height (h x h).
     - Returns 400 Bad request error with message "height must be a number" if the height is not number.
+    - Returns 400 Bad request error with message "height must be greater than 0" if the height is less than or equal 0.

     - `curl http://127.0.0.1:3000/images?filename={fileName}&width={width}&height={height}`
     - Returns the resized image file by the provided width and height (w x h).